zopefoundation/z3c.baseregistry/src/z3c/baseregistry/README.txt

 Global Non-Component-Registration Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-ZCML is not only responsible for populating the comonents registries, but also
+ZCML is not only responsible for populating the components registries, but also
 to do other global configuration, such as defining security and assigning
 interfaces to classes.
 On the other hand, the ``registerIn`` directive works
 by manipulating the discriminator by prefixing it with the current